AHPOA Compliance Violation Officer

 This of course does not include every scenario but will give you a good idea of what the AHPOA is expecting from you to keep our neighborhood the best it can be.

 ACC Architectural Control Committee.
 Any and all improvements must be approved including color schemes, remodeling, alterations and additions.
-ACC meets weekly.
+ACC meets weekly, except for in November, December and January.
 All decisions are final.
 RC 2.a.e

 Behavior No noxious, illegal or offensive activities permitted which become an annoyance or nuisance to the neighborhood.
 RC 4.a